 Jordan Harbinger: [00:14:17] Oh, you never heard of ASMR?

 Neil Pasricha: [00:14:18] No.

-Jordan Harbinger: [00:14:18] This is — hold on.
-Let’s Google what this means because this is this whole YouTube thing.
+Jordan Harbinger: [00:14:18] This is -- hold on.
+Let's Google what this means because this is this whole YouTube thing.
 It is called autonomous sensory meridian response.
-Now, that doesn’t mean anything, but what this concept is, there are all these videos on YouTube where there will be — usually a girl or maybe it’s a guy, but all the popular ones are women — and they’ll do something like, they’ll whisper and they’re going, “I’m just going to scratch a Kleenex box,” and they’ll scratch this Kleenex box with their nails and it goes and makes this little sound —
+Now, that doesn't mean anything, but what this concept is there are all these videos on YouTube where there will be –usually a girl or maybe it's a guy, but all the popular ones are women -- and they'll do something like the whisper and they’re going, “I'm just going to scratch Kleenex box,” and they'll scratch this like Kleenex box with their nails and it goes and makes this like little sound --

 Jordan Harbinger: [00:14:51] And are you getting like a weird cringe tingle?

 Neil Pasricha: [00:14:53] Yeah.
 It's like nails on a blackboard.

 Jordan Harbinger: [00:14:55] So I don't like it.
 I find it extremely irritating, which is why I'm not going to do any more than that.
 So if you're listening right now, don't worry you're off the hook.

 Neil Pasricha: [00:15:01] But, why are people doing videos like that?